 - 7.6.1.1.
 Missiles.
-The F7 is capable of carrying a wide variety of missile types that can be selected dependent on mission type and pilot preference.
+The T8A is capable of carrying a wide variety of missile types that can be selected dependent on mission type and pilot preference.
 Missile selection should take into account range, number and type of enemy anticipated to be encountered, mission objectives, number of ships in the formation.
-The types of missiles available to the F7 include: - a) Infrared (IR) 🔿 Infrared missiles track the targets heat generated by the target spacecraft. - b) Electromagnetic (EM) F Electromagnetic missiles track the EM signature of the target spacecraft. - c) Cross-section (CS) Cross section missiles utilise active radar tracking to track the cross section of the target spacecraft. - d) Dumb fire Dumb fire missiles are essentially a rocket.
+The types of missiles available to the T8A include: - a) Infrared (IR) Infrared missiles track the targets heat generated by the target spacecraft. - b) Electromagnetic (EM) Electromagnetic missiles track the EM signature of the target spacecraft. - c) Cross-section (CS) Cross section missiles utilise active radar tracking to track the cross section of the target spacecraft. - d) Dumb fire Dumb fire missiles are essentially a rocket.
 The rocket when fired will travel in a straight line and do not track targets in any way.
-Dumb fire missiles (rockets) can not lock on to a target prior to firing. - 7.6.2.
+Dumb fire missiles (rockets) can not lock on to a target prior to firing. - 7.6.1.2.
+Torpedos.
+Torpedoes are utilised by the T8A for anti-shipping combat.
+Torpedoes are long range, high speed weapons that carry a large warhead.
+Torpedo type selection is dependent on mission objectives. - 7.6.2.
 Guns.
-The F7 can mount a wide variety of guns ranging from projectile (kinetic) weapons, to energy beam weapons on it's hardpoints.
+The T8A can mount a wide variety of guns ranging from projectile (kinetic) weapons, to energy beam weapons on it's hardpoints.
 Each weapon has advantages and dis-advantages and these need to be taken into account during mission planning to ensure flight effectiveness.
 Mounting like weapons (e.g. Badger repeaters with Bulldog repeaters) will reduce the number of PIPs displayed by the ITTS and will make targeting easier, especially at range.
 The addition of a gimballed mount to a weapons hardpoint will reduce the weapon size that is possible to be attached to that hardpoint by one (e.g. S3 fixed -> S2 when gimballed).
 Refer to Whitley's Guide for more detailed weapons information.

 - 7.6.3.
 Countermeasures.
 Ordnance employed against your spacecraft can be spoofed through the use of correct countermeasures.
 Countermeasures do not guarantee missile defeat.
 Always employ defencive SCM as well as the appropriate countermeasures for the incoming weapon detected.
-During combat, the avionic systems will display the detected type of missile tracking your spacecraft on the CVI as a warning containing one of the icons shown below. - a) Infrared (IR) (T) Spoofed by flares. - b) Electromagnetic (EM) F Spoofed by Flare. - c) Cross-section (CS) = Spoofed by Chaff. - d) Dumb fire As dumb-fire missiles do not use a guidance system, no missile caution will be displayed on the CVI.
+During combat, the avionic systems will display the detected type of missile tracking your spacecraft on the CVI as a warning containing one of the icons shown below. - a) Infrared (IR) Spoofed by flares. - b) Electromagnetic (EM) F Spoofed by Flare. - c) Cross-section (CS) = Spoofed by Chaff. - d) Dumb fire As dumb-fire missiles do not use a guidance system, no missile caution will be displayed on the CVI.
 Due to this, there are no effective countermeasures available.
 The best defence is manoeuvring. - 7.6.4.
 Effective targeting.
 During SCM the best manoeuvres will result in the target presenting a large profile.
 Larger target profile means that more of the targets surface area is exposed resulting in easier targeting and more projectiles on target.